martynyklyubov/decision_maker/README.md

 # decision_maker
-Python program which is a toy used for fortune-telling or seeking advice.
+Python program which is helping user to make a desicion.
+If you need a fortune-telling or seeking advice, desision_maker is perfect fit.